uo-datasci-specialization/c3-fp-2021/content/post/take-home-midterm/index.markdown

 # Setup
 This work should all be housed in a GitHub repo.
-Establish the repo and add collaborators if you have any.
+Establish the repo and add your collaborators.

 Loading the data takes a minute, so I would suggest you do it once and cache it.
 This just means including `knitr::opts_chunk$set(cache = TRUE)` in one of your chunk options.